devrandom/bitcoin-release/README.md

         bitcoin-res.yml - the result file produced by the signer's build process signature.pgp - the signer's signature certifying the result

+This directory is created by the Gitian `gsign` command, after a successful `gbuild`.
+It can be verified with `gverify`.

 Normally, all output manifests in the result files should be identical between different signers.

 See also: